 A team-based system for improving Overall Equipment Effectiveness (OEE), which includes availability, performance, and quality.

-This aids in establishing a strategy for creating employee ownership autonomously for maintenance of equipment.
+This aids in establishing a strategy for creating employee ownership autonomously for the maintenance of equipment.

 The goal of the TPM program is to markedly increase production while at the same time increasing employee morale and job satisfaction.